lesenelir/meta-baidu-react/README.md

 # meta-baidu-react
-Imitation of Badu home static page by react
+Imitation of Baidu home static page by react
+This repository a supplement to the [meta-baidu](https://github.com/lesenelir/meta-baidu-react)